LorneCurrie/file-importer/README.md

 ```
 _REF:_ [SystemZone](https://systemzone.net/tag/radius-server-for-isp/)

-The use case is that the ISP will upload a CSV file to a S3 bucket whenever they have a new subscribers that are ready to start using their service.
-Loading the Subscribers data will allow the subscriber modem to authenticate and allow the subscriber to start binge on seasons 1-7 of Game Of Thrones (Season 8, pfft ), followed by seasons 1 - 2 of IT Crowd.
+The use case is that the ISP will upload a CSV file to a S3 bucket whenever they have a list of new subscribers that are ready to start using their service.
+Loading the Subscribers data will allow the subscriber modem to authenticate and allow the subscriber to start binging on seasons 1 to 7 of Game Of Thrones, followed by seasons 1 and 2 of IT Crowd.

-The minimum needed fields for a radius to work (don't quote me) are:
+The minimum needed fields for a RADIUS to work (don't quote me) are:

 - PortAuthToken: This is the ID for the physical connection between the subscriber and the network carrier
 - Username: subscribers unique username